 The servants had their own bedrooms and dining area.
 The servants each had their own private bedrooms that were comfortably furnished, which is very rare for that era.
 They were allowed two hours off daily, but were on call during that time, one afternoon and one evening off per week as well as a half-day every other Sunday.
 That is a ridiculous amount of time spent working.

 Up to 30 servants had three meals a day in their designated dining room.

 The Bachelor’s wing.

-The billiard room did not deter female in this room.
+The billiard room did not deter females in this room.
 It was meant for enjoying refreshments and playing games like dominoes.
 The smoking room was meant for male gues to enjoy cigars, pipes, and brandy after dinner (like they did on the Titanic 😉) The gun room was to store their collection of guns used on their excursions.

 There are some shops located on the right of the Biltmore estate.
-We stopped into the Bake Shop to grab bottled water and some fruit before touring the gardens.
+We stopped into the Bake Shop to grab a bottled water and some fruit before touring the gardens.